RADS-Checker: Measuring Compliance with Right of Access by the Data Subject in Android Markets: Introduction

 For the third question, we primarily verify whether the personal data copy obtained is complete, which means it should include all personal data actually collected by the app.
 For this, we select ten categories of sensitive information related to user privacy and identify 26 Android native APIs related to these sensitive data categories.
 Subsequently, we use the Frida-based \cite{frida} dynamic analysis framework to dynamically monitor the apps and collect the sensitive data collected by the apps during runtime.
 Finally, we compare these data against the data copy provided by the app to verify the data copy completeness.

 In summary, we systematically analyze the compliance of RADS with the apps in mainstream markets to reveal the gap between legal stipulations and app practices.
-The main contributions and findings of this paper are as follows: \begin{itemize} \item {\textbf{Identification of RADS declarations and implementation methods}}: This study employs natural language processing technology and the large language model GPT-4 to automatically identify RADS declarations and implementation methods in a privacy policy.
+The main contributions and findings of this paper are as follows:

+\textbf{Identification of RADS declarations and implementation methods}: This study employs natural language processing technology and the large language model GPT-4 to automatically identify RADS declarations and implementation methods in a privacy policy.
 We analyze 600 apps in G and 1031 apps in H, finding that less than 54.50\% and 37.05\% of apps in G and H, respectively, fully comply with declaring the right to access data copies in their privacy policies.
 Furthermore, approximately 32\% of apps in both markets do not declare RADS.
-Lastly, among the apps that provide RADS, about 64.22\% provide the email contact method, 68.21\% provide the account settings method, a few provide the webform submission method, and about 10.33\% do so. \item {\textbf{Practicality assessment of the implementation methods}}: Regarding the practicality of implementation methods, this study comprehensively assesses the authenticity and usability in 200 apps from each app market.
+Lastly, among the apps that provide RADS, about 64.22\% provide the email contact method, 68.21\% provide the account settings method, a few provide the webform submission method, and about 10.33\% do so.

+\textbf{Practicality assessment of the implementation methods}: Regarding the practicality of implementation methods, this study comprehensively assesses the authenticity and usability in 200 apps from each app market.
 We find that less than 20\% apps in both markets could actually provide users with data copies, with 17\% in G and about 19\% in H. Additionally, among the three methods of implementation, about 20.34\% of apps offering account settings could actually provide data copies, while the offering email contact method and the webform submission method have corresponding proportions of 13.33\% and 28.57\%.
-Lastly, from the usability perspective, account settings typically provides feedback within one day, while the other two methods perform poorly. \item {\textbf{Completeness verification of the data copy}}: Using the Frida-based dynamic data monitoring framework, this study for the first time conducts an empirical analysis of the completeness of personal data copies provided by apps.
-We find that in our survey of a total of 400 apps, all apps in H fail to ensure the completeness of data copies, while in G, only 2.94\% of apps show no missing issues. \end{itemize}
+Lastly, from the usability perspective, the account settings method typically provides feedback within one day, while the other two methods perform poorly.

+\textbf{Completeness verification of the data copy}: Using the Frida-based dynamic data monitoring framework, this study for the first time conducts an empirical analysis of the completeness of personal data copies provided by apps.
+We find that in our survey of a total of 400 apps, all apps in H fail to ensure the completeness of data copies, while in G, only 2.94\% of apps show no missing issues.

-\section{BACKGROUND AND PROBLEM DEFINITION}
+\section{Background And Problem Definition}